From Caramelized Sugar to Buttery Bliss: The Art of Crafting Irresistible Toffee

 Ingredients Used in Toffee

-Toffee uses some essential ingredients, including sugar, butter, and water.
+Toffee uses some essential ingredients, including sugar and butter.
 The type of sugar used can vary, with some recipes calling for granulated sugar, while others use brown sugar.

 The choice of sugar can impact the final flavor and texture of the toffee.